 If you keep having burst pipes and are constantly calling for repairs, repiping your plumbing can be a cost-effective solution.
 But what pipes do you choose for the most durable and long-lasting plumbing so you don’t result in the problem you were just trying to fix?
 Two very durable and popular types of piping are PEX and copper.
 PEX pipe stands for polyethylene flexible tubing.
 But which would be the best fit for your home and budget?
-Read on to see the comparisons of PEX vs copper piping in Moscow, Tobyhanna and Clifton Township, PA provided by Freedom Flow Plumbing and Heating Services, or call us today at (570) 468-8217.
+Read on to see the comparisons of PEX vs copper piping in Clifton Township and Scranton, PA provided by Freedom Flow Plumbing and Heating Services, or call us today at (570) 468-8217.

 Is PEX More Durable than Copper?